kubenetworks/kubenetworks.github.io/docs/commands/6_kubevpn_clone.md

 --sync='':
 Sync local dir to remote pod dir. format: LOCAL_DIR:REMOTE_DIR, eg: ~/code:/app/code

---target-container='':
-Clone container use special image to startup this container, if not special, use origin image

 --target-image='':
 Clone container use this image to startup container, if not special, use origin image

---target-kubeconfig='':
-Clone workloads will create in this cluster, if not special, use origin cluster

---target-namespace='':
-Clone workloads in this namespace, if not special, use origin namespace

---target-registry='':
-Clone workloads will create this registry domain to replace origin registry, if not special, use origin registry

 --transfer-image=false:
 transfer image to remote registry, it will transfer image docker.io/naison/kubevpn:v2.2.17 to flags `--image`